Efficient unitary designs with a system-size independent number of non-Clifford gates: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Richard Kueng, Lorenz Mayer and Adam Sawicki for helpful discussions.
+Moreover, we would like to thank Nick Hunter-Jones for pointing out the application presented in Appendix~\ref{section:renyi}.
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 - 390534769, the ARO under contract W911NF-14-1-0098 (Quantum Characterization, Verification, and Validation), and the DFG (SPP1798 CoSIP, project B01 of CRC 183).
-The Berlin group has been supported in this work by the DFG (SPP1798 CoSIP, projects B01 and A03 of CRC 183, and EI 519/14-1) and the Templeton Foundation.
+The Berlin group has been supported in this work by the DFG (SPP1798 CoSIP, projects B01 and A03 of CRC 183, FOR 2724 and EI 519/14-1), the Einstein Research Foundation (Einstein Research Unit on quantum devices) and the Templeton Foundation.
 This work has also received funding from the European Union's Horizon2020 research and innovation programme under grant agreement No.~817482 (PASQuanS).